leon4rd/test/README.md

-## What did the big flower say to the littler flower?
-Hi, bud!
+## What creature is smarter than a talking parrot?
+A spelling bee.